jjcanell77/LADP--EFC/Instructions.md

 ```
 ## Step 6: Setting up the Repository
+Using the repository pattern in Entity Framework 8 helps create a clean separation between the data access and business logic layers.
 This will have a similar functionality that the Services Folder/Files did in your Sabio Project.
 In Solution Explorer, right-click the project.
 Select Add > New Folder.
 Name the folder Repository.
 -	Right-click the Repository folder and select Add > Interface.
 Name the Interface IRepositoryToDoItems and click Add.
 -	Should look something like: